 It’s easy to see why.
 Considering how full our schedule is and how much time they get with their peers, friendships develop far faster at camp than in the normal world.
 And with our talented staff trained in developing positive bunk dynamics, even the most tentative first-timers find their comfort zone at CYJ.

-For more on our staff’s homesickness preparation or for tips on what you can do to prevent homesickness, see our Family Handbook.
+For more on our staff’s homesickness preparation or for tips on what you can do to prevent homesickness, click here.

 Letter writing is our preferred method for loved ones to contact their campers.
 Kids feel SO special when they receive letters from their friends and family because they can see how much effort you’re making just to say hi.
 Some parents even send letters before their kids leave for camp, so that their children get mail on the first couple days of the session!
 We also have time set aside for campers to write their own letters, so be sure to send your campers with the addresses they’d like to have!